-To clear up a common myth or misconception is that the SBA does not directly provide financing with the exception for their Disaster Loan.
-What the SBA does provide is provide a guarantee to the bank that if the business owner defaults, the bank will recover a portion of the money that was borrowed.
+To clear up, a common myth or misconception is that the SBA does not directly provide financing with the exception of their Disaster Loans.
+What the SBA does provide is a guarantee to the bank that if the business owner defaults, the bank will recover a portion of the money that was borrowed.
 The guarantee to the bank varies depending on the program but is typically between 50% – 85% of the loan.

 Another misconception of SBA loans is that they are cheaper than conventional loans.
-Think of the SBA loan as an insurance policy that is backed by the Federal government and as with any insurance policy there is a cost associated with it.
-The costs to the borrower include typically slightly higher interest rates than conventional loans on top of fees for the guarantee which vary depending on the amount borrowed:
+Think of the SBA loan as an insurance policy backed by the Federal government, and as with any insurance policy, there is a cost associated with it.
+The costs to the borrower include typically slightly higher interest rates than conventional loans on top of fees for the guarantee, which vary depending on the loan amount: